 Working with evidence is what allows historians to encounter past societies and people.
 What kind of evidence we have and our approaches to interpreting it shape the questions we can ask and the interpretations we can offer.
 This series of courses geared toward sophomores will provide interested students with hands-on experience in working with various kinds of evidence and learning about the process of writing histories.
-The History Department introduces two new sophomore workshops in 2014-2015: History 200-01 The Russian Revolution, Professor Adeeb Khalid (Winter) and History 200-02 The Chinese Cultural Revolution, 1966-76, Professor Seungjoo Yoon (Spring).
+The History Department introduced one new sophomore workshop in 2014-2015: History 200 The Chinese Cultural Revolution, 1966-76, Professor Seungioo Yoon.